 Ms. Johnson began her career working with traumatized homeless families and individuals as a clinician, supervisor, and director.
-She started up and was director of a substance abuse treatment program within a Tier II Shelter in the South Bronx for homeless women and their children.
+She served as the founding director of a substance abuse treatment program within a Tier II Shelter in the South Bronx for homeless women and their children.
 She also served as the founding director for a Times Square mental health clinic serving youth experiencing homelessness, traumatized individuals, and families.
-She was a senior clinician at the Crime Victims Treatment Center and participated in a research project for HIV+ survivors of trauma and survivors of trauma with substance use disorders.
+She was a senior clinician at the Crime Victims Treatment Center, where she participated in a research project for HIV+ survivors of trauma and survivors of trauma with substance use disorders.
 Ms. Johnson has worked with Dr. Lisa Najavits since 1997, performing research within the VA and community-based organizations, and publishing on treatment for PTSD and addictive disorders.
 Ms. Johnson holds an MSW from the Columbia School of Social Work.